-Jim: See everything.
-Do everything.
+Jim: See everything, do everything.

-Greg: It’s good stewardship.
+John: It’s good stewardship.
 Come on.

-Bob: Yeah.
-I end at vacay – at the end of a vacation feeling like I need a vacation from the vacation.
-I’m so exhausted.
-And Jenny, goes stir crazy doing it my way.
-So, we were trying to figure out a way to resolve this and we prayerfully found a solution.
-Let’s try this.
-And what we decided to do, and this is just one way to work through things.
-But it’s where our differences became a blessing.
+Bob: Yeah, I, I end up at a vaca- at the end of a vacation feeling like I need a vacation from the vacation.
+I’m so exhausted, and Jenni goes stir crazy doing it my way.
+So, we were trying to figure out a way to resolve this and we prayerfully found a solution, “Let’s try this.”
+And what we decided to do, and this is just one way to work through things, but it’s where our differences became a blessing.
 We decided to try on a trip to Yellowstone and Grand Teton.

-We had a road trip for three weeks.
+We, we had a road trip for three weeks.
 It was day on, day off, day on, day off.
 The day on, we packed as much in as we possibly can.

-Bob: The day off, we just chilled.
-And what we found and what was so fascinating is that both of us can overdo our part to an extreme.
-And I can actually under due to the point of boredom and she can overdo to the point of exhaustion.
+The day off, we just chilled.
+And what we found that was so fascinating is that both of us can overdo our part to an extreme.
+And I can actually under-do to the point of boredom and she can overdo to the point of exhaustion.
 This turned out to be the best vacation we’ve ever had.
-And we – we both ended up refreshed and excited.
+And we, we both ended up refreshed and excited.
 It was fabulous.

-Jim: That’s great.
+Jim: Yeah, that’s great.
 That’s the way it should work.
-All right.
-A lot of these love lies seem to be laced with some truth.
-I think we’re identifying that which can make them kind of hard to distinguish.
-You know, what we talked about with unity and becoming one seems like the right thing.
-Hopefully, people are understanding your definitions and what the concern is.
-The third love lie is all you need is love.
-I want to make sure I attribute that to the Beatles.
+All right, uh, a lot of these love lies seem to be laced with some truth.
+I think we’re identifying that.
+Uh, which can make them kind of hard to distinguish, you know, what we talk about with unity and becoming one seems like the right thing.
+Hopefully people are understanding your definitions and what, uh, the concern is.
+Uh, the third love lie is, “All you need is love.”
+I want to make sure I attribute that to The Beatles.
+I think they coined that phrase.

-Jim: I think they coined that phrase.
-But what makes that a lie?
+Jim: But uh, what makes that a lie?
 It sounds so good.
 All you need is love.
 Come on, Greg.

 Jim: All you need is love.

 So, you find… It’s kind of those two camps.
-It’s either the focus is on the emotional feeling part of it or the commitment, the decision.
-And sadly, it completely misses the truth about love, which is God is love.
+It’s either the focus is on the emotional feeling part of it, or the commitment, the decision.
+And sadly, they completely miss the truth about love, which is God is love.
 We don’t create love.
-God is love and when we begin to understand that there’s no part of love that I create and generate.
-It’s not about a feeling.
+God is love.
+And when we begin to understand that there’s no part of love that I create and generate, it’s not about a feeling.
 It’s not just about a commitment.
-It’s understanding that – that my job is actually to keep my heart open so that God, who is Love flows through me.
-That’s one of the best things that we see happen in an intensive is couples begin to really understand that, “Okay, so maybe part of the problem is that how I view love.”
-Like we get all the time couples will come in and just say, “Well, I don’t – I don’t feel love anymore towards my spouse.”
+It’s understanding that, that my job is actually to keep my heart open so that God, who is love, flows through me.
+That’s one of the best things that we see happen in an Intensive, is couples begin to really understand that “Okay, so maybe part of the problem is that how I view love.”
+Like, we get all the time, couples will come in and just say, “Well, I don’t, I don’t feel love anymore towards my spouse.
+I-”

-Bob: And they think that’s the end.
+Bob: And they think that’s the end-

 Bob: And the love is not able to come through.
-Because honestly, if we want to experience the fullness of love for our spouse, all we have to do is ask the Lord to let us see through His eyes and feel with His heart.
-And it will be there in abundance.
+Because honestly, if we want to experience the fullness of love for our spouse, all we have to do is ask the Lord to let us see through his eyes and feel with his heart, and it will be there in abundance-

-Greg: …Which is why do we make a bed?
-I love the comedian…
+Greg: … which is, why do we make a bed?
+I love the comedian-

 Jim: I’m with Erin.